 A few days ago, I wrote about how Vanquis were using dubious advertising tactics on the junk mail that they send through our doors.

-I sent an email to Visa, whose logo appeared on the envelope (which was more prominent than Vanquis‘ own logo), asking if they were aware that their logo was being used alongside some false/misleading information which was also on the envelope. continue reading
+I sent an email to Visa, whose logo appeared on the envelope (which was more prominent than Vanquis‘ own logo), asking if they were aware that their logo was being used alongside some false/misleading information which was also on the envelope.
+Continue reading “Visa’s Response to Junk Mail Association”

 Jumble would like to be a regular contributor to Ninja Hedgehog, so has written and submitted an article for our viewing pleasure.